gemfire/spring-data-for-vmware-gemfire/documentation/reference/gemfire-bootstrap.md

 -->

-Normally, a Spring-based application [bootstraps GemFire](bootstrap.html) by using Spring Data for VMware GemFire's features.
-By specifying a `<gfe:cache/>` element that uses the Spring Data for VMware GemFire XML namespace, a single embedded GemFire peer `Cache` instance is created and initialized with default settings in the same JVM process as your application.
+Normally, a Spring-based application [bootstraps [vmware-gemfire-short-name]](bootstrap.html) by using [spring-data-gemfire-name]'s features.
+By specifying a `<gfe:cache/>` element that uses the [spring-data-gemfire-name] XML namespace, a single embedded [vmware-gemfire-short-name] peer `Cache` instance is created and initialized with default settings in the same JVM process as your application.

-However, it is sometimes necessary (perhaps as a requirement imposed by your IT organization) that GemFire be fully managed and operated by the provided GemFire tool suite, perhaps using [gfsh](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-gfsh-chapter_overview.html).
-By using `gfsh`, GemFire bootstraps your Spring `ApplicationContext` rather than the other way around.
-Instead of an application server or a Java main class that uses Spring Boot, GemFire does the bootstrapping and hosts your application.
+However, it is sometimes necessary (perhaps as a requirement imposed by your IT organization) that [vmware-gemfire-short-name] be fully managed and operated by the provided [vmware-gemfire-short-name] tool suite, perhaps using [gfsh](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/tools_modules-gfsh-chapter_overview.html).
+By using `gfsh`, [vmware-gemfire-short-name] bootstraps your Spring `ApplicationContext` rather than the other way around.
+Instead of an application server or a Java main class that uses Spring Boot, [vmware-gemfire-short-name] does the bootstrapping and hosts your application.

-<p class="note"><strong>Note</strong>: GemFire is not an application server.
-Additionally, there are limitations to using this approach where the GemFire cache configuration is concerned.</p>
+<p class="note"><strong>Note</strong>: [vmware-gemfire-short-name] is not an application server.
+Additionally, there are limitations to using this approach where the [vmware-gemfire-short-name] cache configuration is concerned.</p>

-## <a id="using-gemfire-to-bootstrap"></a>Using GemFire to Bootstrap a Spring Context Started with gfsh
+## <a id="using-gemfire-to-bootstrap"></a>Using [vmware-gemfire-short-name] to Bootstrap a Spring Context Started with gfsh

-Ro bootstrap a Spring `ApplicationContext` in GemFire when starting a GemFire server using `gfsh`, you must use GemFire's [initializer](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/basic_config-the_cache-setting_cache_initializer.html) capability.
-An initializer block can declare a application callback that is launched after the cache is initialized by GemFire.
+Ro bootstrap a Spring `ApplicationContext` in [vmware-gemfire-short-name] when starting a [vmware-gemfire-short-name] server using `gfsh`, you must use [vmware-gemfire-short-name]'s [initializer](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/basic_config-the_cache-setting_cache_initializer.html) capability.
+An initializer block can declare a application callback that is launched after the cache is initialized by [vmware-gemfire-short-name].

-An initializer is declared within an [initializer](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-cache_xml.html#initializer) element by using a minimal snippet of GemFire's native `cache.xml`.
+An initializer is declared within an [initializer](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/reference-topics-cache_xml.html#initializer) element by using a minimal snippet of [vmware-gemfire-short-name]'s native `cache.xml`.
 To bootstrap the Spring `ApplicationContext`, a `cache.xml` file is required, in much the same way as a minimal snippet of Spring XML config is needed to bootstrap a Spring `ApplicationContext`